 RFID technology has multiple uses.
 RFID tags are used to track vehicles, merchandise, pets, and people with Alzheimer’s disease.
 Also referred to as RFID chips, these tags are known to be passive.
 They need to be powered to be easily identified.

-These chips are so miniscule that they can be attached to even the smallest of objects.
-For example, Budweiser Brazil utilized the compact design of an RFID chip to install them into what they called a “Buddy Cup”.
-Once the Buddy Cup was linked to a user’s Facebook account via a QR code, the user could instantaneously “friend” anyone else who had a Buddy Cup – simply by “clinking the cups against one another as a toast”.
-In reality, this close proximity enabled RFID tags to be read, and the reader to run its program.
+These chips are small enough to be attached to the tiniest of the objects.
+For example, Budweiser Brazil installed a compact RFID into a “Buddy Cup”.
+Once you link the Buddy Cup to a user’s Facebook account through a QR code, the user could instantly “friend” anyone with a Buddy Cup.
+This process is achieved by “clinking the cups against each other as a toast”.

-Another more practical use, comes from St Vincent’s Hospital in Birmingham, Alabama.
-RFID tags were used to check on patients as they returned from lab testing, x-rays, and other procedures.
-Their precise location is displayed to the nurse’s station, enhancing the quality of care patients receive.
+There is another use of RFID technology being conducted at St Vincent’s Hospital in Birmingham, Alabama.
+The hospital uses RFID tags to check patients as they return from x-rays, lab testing, and other processes.
+With their precise location visible on the nurse’s station, the quality of patient care is enhanced.